 The New York Musical Festival is the largest annual musical theater event in the nation.
 We present a wide array of theatrical events in our annual Festival including Productions, Special Events, Concerts, and Developmental Readings.
 Read below to figure out which is the best approach for your show!

 Writing a musical requires years of hard, solitary work.
 As soon as you finish a draft, the rewriting process begins.
 A show will often have numerous readings, but there comes a time when you need to see your show up on its feet, in front of an audience.
-If this sounds like your show, a NYMF Production is the right avenue for you.
-Productions are fully staged with top caliber creative teams and performers that you, the writers, assemble with our help!
-Productions have between 5 - 8 performances.
+If this sounds like your show, a developmental production in the Festival may be the right avenue for you.
+Productions receive 5 performances over the course of one week during the summer Festival.
 There are two categories of Productions: The Next Link Project and Invited Production.

 Next Link Project

 NYMF nurtures new musicals in our developmental reading series.
-A member of the NYMF dramaturgy staff meets with the writing team monthly over a series of 3-4 months.
+A dramaturg designated by NYMF will meet with the writing team monthly over a series of 3-4 months.
 They provide concrete feedback on your draft (in terms of plot and character development, tone, style, etc), deadlines for rewrites, and assistance in hiring your creative team (if needed).
 The process culminates in a staged reading with three presentations, with a day or two between each, which are free to the public.
 The audience is invited to fill out a dramaturgical survey specifically tailored to your show.
 The feedback is compiled by your dramaturg and given to the writing team between presentations so that they may implement changes or cuts for the following reading presentations.